CXie-Nobug/Research-Design-Project_Five-Flags/README.md

-# Repository Checkpoint: Word Concreteness Effect Z-curve
+# Word Concreteness Effect Z-curve

 ## Overview
 This repository contains the checkpoint materials for our group project on the **word concreteness effect**.
 The project uses **z-curve analysis** to evaluate the evidential value and likely replicability of published findings in this literature.